 One illustrative example involves Iressa® (gefitinib) and was published by Horizon co-founder Professor Alberto Bardelli in PNAS in 2008.
-AstraZeneca realized through the course of its clinical trials that only 10% of lung cancer patients – those with specific EGFR mutations – responded to Iressa therapy.
-Knowing this ahead of time would have saved the company many years and tens of millions of dollars in development costs.
+It was found through the course of its clinical development that only 4.8% of lung cancer patients – those with specific EGFR mutations – responded to Iressa therapy.
+In cases like these, Horizon's approach could save many years and tens of millions of dollars in development costs.
 Looking retrospectively, it was demonstrated that isogenic EGFR mutant cells blinded amongst a broader panel of isogenic EGFR wild type, K-Ras, B-Raf, PI3K cells could predict the patient sub-groups who would respond or be resistant to Iressa therapy.
 Click here to see Application Note.

 Another example is Erbitux® (cetuximab), a drug for the treatment of metastatic colon cancer.
 It has been shown that 40% of patients have a mutant K-Ras gene and these individuals are known to be ‘non-responders’ a fact first published in Cancer Research in 2007 also by Professor Bardelli.
 Currently, all patients with these mutations are being excluded from therapy.
 There are many different variants of mutant K-Ras however, and in a subsequent study published in JAMA in 2010, X-MAN™ lines predicted not all variants are equal.
 This has since been validated in the clinic, suggesting that there are patients who could benefit from Erbitux treatment who are excluded under current drug administration guidelines.
 Click here to see Application Note.